QualiSystems/devguide_source/_shells/8.3.0/getting-started.md

  Normally, you would need to set the CloudShell admin user/password and the server address.

 ### Creating the Shell Project
-For windows users, it is recommended to add the path to the folder in which ShellFoundry is installed to your local environment variables.
-For example, _C:\Python27\Scripts_.
-This will enable us to run the ShellFoundry commands from any folder of the Shell project.

 **To create a new project:**